Fabrizio-Caruso/CROSS-LIB/README.md

 ## INSTALLATION

 An installation is not strictly necessary because Cross-Lib can be used through GitHub Codespaces on any browser.
-For an actual installation people can also use
+For an actual installation people can use
 - the pre-build docker image,
 - the dockerfile to build an image or
 - a clone of this repository which requires the install all the dependencies (compilers and a few tools).